The History of the Humble Sandwich

 *Please click the blue sound icon for an auditory version of this blog post

 With next week signalling the start of British Sandwich Week 2018, which runs from Sunday 20th May to Saturday 26th of May.
-We thought we'd look at the history of sandwiches and go through some sandwich examples using our bread.
+We thought what better way to celebrate the iconic sandwich than to delve a little into its history and how it became a staple in many people’s diets.

 The popularity of sandwiches soared after the invention of sliced bread in 1928, meaning that it was quicker, simpler and easier to make.

-The first pre-packed ready-made sandwiches were sold in the UK in 1980, when a well known British retailer wrapped up some left-over sandwiches from its Marble Arch store café rather than wasting them.
+The first pre-packed ready-made sandwiches were sold in the UK in 1980, when Marks & Spencers wrapped up some left-over sandwiches from its Marble Arch store café rather than wasting them.
 This suited the busy on the go life of many London workers.
 Nowadays it is estimated that the sandwich industry is worth £8 billion in the UK alone and employs over 300,000 people.